TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          :ref:`->replacement <replacement>` /stdWrap

    Description
-         (Since TYPO3 4.6) Performs an ordered search/replace on the current content with the possibility of using PCRE regular expressions.
+         Performs an ordered search/replace on the current content with the possibility of using PCRE regular expressions.
 An array with numeric indices defines the order of actions and thus allows multiple replacements at once.

 .. _stdwrap-prioricalc: